-- (ii) attained a level of competence approved by Senate or its representative as: - (a) equivalent to that specified in (i) above and or

-(b) appropriate for the proposed programme in this graduate diploma

-- (iii) a qualification recognised as equivalent by the Ministry of Education and - b demonstrated the potential to meet the Teaching Council of Aotearoa New Zealand criteria for provisional registration.
+- (ii) attained a level of competence approved by Senate or its representative as: - (a) equivalent to that specified in (i) above and - (b) appropriate for the proposed programme for this graduate diploma or and b demonstrated the potential to meet the Education Council of Aotearoa New Zealand criteria for provisional registration.
 Personal references and an interview will normally be required.